hanino87/training_selenium_with_python/README.md

     driver.quit()

-## test to that username field works on webpage
+## test that a username field works on page

 def test_that_login_username_filed_works(driver):